-The all wood N&W coal hopper is an HSb, built during WWI to conserve steel.
+The all wood N&W coal hopper is an HSa, built during WWI to conserve steel.
 Even the underframe was wood.
-These were all "rebuilt" by Ralston in the '20's as inside-rib HSc coal hoppers; the only parts re-used were the Wine hopper door locks and the Andrews trucks.
+These were all "rebuilt" by Ralston in the '20's as inside-rib HSb coal hoppers; only the couplers, trucks, brake equipment, Wine door locks and some grab irons were re-used.
 Some were rebuilt again in the '30's with 2 instead of 4 doors.
-The flat bottom hoppers were used extensively by N&W and a few HP/H1 cars survived into 1950, although revenue HSc's were last used at the end of WWII.
+The flat bottom hoppers were used extensively by N&W and a few HP/H1 cars survived into 1950, although revenue HSb's were last used at the end of WWII.

 200dpi jpg (260K) photo 176